ScripterSugar/wdfp-extractor/README.md

 #### Select workspace directory

 Select the directory you want to use as workspace directory.
-Note that your directory must only includes englishes or numbers.
+Note that your directory must only includes english alphabets or numbers.
 I recommend you to use the directory under the root directory in the disk such as `C:/wafuriextract`

 #### Pull Assets from API / Device / Emulator